Safety Managers Are Dedicated Lot

 Avoiding a Complete Aviation SMS Breakdown

 Mature SMS programs can function when the safety manager leaves for an extended period.
 The best example I can think of is Flair Airlines in Kelowna, British Columbia.
 They are known for having a best-in-class aviation SMS.
 They consistently earn the highest marks possible for aviation safety audits.

 The safety manager at Flair Airlines is frequently sought out to participate in international SMS events.
 She was also awarded a scholarship to study in the Aerospace MBA program offered at the Toulouse School of Business in Toulouse, France.

 Due to this opportunity, the safety manager was frequently out of the country for extended periods.
 Yet the SMS thrived during her absence because the safety manager trained the department heads to manage the SMS in her absence.
 There is an excellent lesson here.

 Last week, I was speaking with an upper-level executive of an international aviation company.
-He told me that he needed a system that would allow all the managers to participate in the SMS and not simply dump everything onto the safety manager.
+He told me that he needed a system that would allow all the managers to participate in the SMS and not simply dumps everything onto the safety manager.
 This executive understood the proper way to approach his SMS.
 He knew that it takes more than hiring a safety manager to have an aviation SMS.
 I'm foretelling that his SMS will withstand the tempest that occurs when the safety manager leaves.